Green7izard/DeadByDaylightBackup/README.md

 The application Will show exceptions in a popup
 It will also log them to the log folder.
-For logging it uses NLog.
+For logging it uses NLog, which is brutal overkill for a application of this size.
 You can change the NLog config to your own liking!

 ## License